empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 ## Setup

+All scripts have been tested with Python 3.11.6 and pip 23.2.1.

 Different scripts in this repo rely on different pip packages.
 We currently use python's `virtualenv` standard library to manage dependencies.

 Here's how to set up the (currently) two virtual envs: